DRadulovich/perazzi-site/V2-PGPT/V2_PreBuild-Docs/V2_REDO_Docs/V2_REDO_Phase-1/V2_REDO_use-case-depth.md

 - **Achiever (Prospect)**
   - Sees the decision as a milestone in their performance journey.
   - Emphasize how different platforms support different competitive goals and growth arcs.
-  - Recognize work without flattery: “Given the time you’ve put into…”
+  - Recognize work without flattery: “If you’ve put time into…”

 - **Legacy Builder (Prospect)**
   - Oriented around time horizons, family, and heirloom value.